yuriyvolkov/pingvim/README.md

 =====

 * clone this repo into your home directory either as `.vim` (linux) or `vimfiles` (MS Windows)
-* cd into the repo and run `rake` to get default set of plugins
+* cd into the repo and run `rake` to get default set of plugins (checkout Rakefile for the details)

-If you intend to do some rails development then you might want to run `rake rails` (check out `rake -T` for some other tasks).

 Put this in your `.vimrc` along with your personal hacks:
     source ~/.vim/vimrc      "linux